About Freyja

 Freyja Theaker

-Creator of Naturally Appearing and the Universal Family.
+Creator of Naturally Appearing.
 Emotional well-being therapist, writer, educator and artist.
-Author of The Quiet Confidence Of Not Being Anyone and Naturally Appearing.
+Author of The Wholeness Of What Is Naturally Appearing.
 Writer of Naturally Being Nondual on Substack

-I am a writer, educator, emotional wellbeing practitioner, and creator of The Universal Family.
-My work explores non-duality, symbolic metaphor, emotional wellbeing, and the wider field of human experience through writing, dialogue, reflective conversation, and creative inquiry.
+I am a writer, educator, emotional wellbeing practitioner, and creator of Naturally Appearing.
+My work explores non-duality, symbolic metaphor, emotional wellbeing, and the richness of human experience through writing, dialogue, reflective conversation, and creative inquiry.

-Alongside this contemplative exploration, I spent many years working within psychologically informed and wellbeing-oriented environments, including study influenced by contemporary understandings within neuroscience and the Human Givens approach.
-This practical and human-centred work sat alongside a parallel inquiry into identity, conditioning, fear, love, belonging, and the ways in which human beings make sense of themselves and the world around them.
+Alongside this contemplative exploration, I spent many years working in psychologically informed and wellbeing-oriented settings.
+My experience included more than a decade as a Human Givens practitioner, alongside study informed by contemporary understandings of emotion, perception, trauma, neuroscience, and the ways in which human beings make sense of themselves and the world around them.

-Over time, these apparently different streams of exploration increasingly came to feel less separate.
-Questions concerning emotional wellbeing, relationship, meaning, trauma, creativity, spirituality, and ordinary daily life all seemed to converge around a common inquiry into the nature of human experience and the possibility that fragmentation may never stand apart from the wholeness within which it appears.
+Although these contemplative and psychologically informed explorations initially appeared quite different, they increasingly came to feel inseparable.
+Questions concerning emotional wellbeing, relationship, meaning, trauma, creativity, spirituality, and ordinary daily life seemed to converge around a shared inquiry into the nature of human experience—and the possibility that even the appearance of fragmentation may never stand outside the wholeness within which it appears.

-Alongside this exploration there also appeared what may best be described as a profound shift in the ordinary experience of identity and separation.
-It became increasingly difficult to locate the independent self that had previously seemed so obvious, and with this came a growing sense that the wholeness being sought had never truly been absent.
+Alongside this exploration, there also appeared what may best be described as a profound shift in the ordinary experience of identity and separation.
+It became increasingly difficult to locate the independent self that had previously seemed so obvious.
+With this came a growing recognition that the wholeness being sought had never truly been absent.

-This was not experienced as the acquisition of something new, nor as the attainment of a special state, but more as a relaxation of assumptions that had previously seemed unquestionable.
-The implications of this apparent shift continue to be explored through writing, dialogue, reflection, and ordinary daily life.
+This was not experienced as the acquisition of something new or the attainment of a special state, but more as a relaxation of assumptions that had previously seemed unquestionable.
+The implications of this apparent shift continue to be explored through writing, dialogue, reflection, relationship, creativity, and ordinary daily life.

-This exploration now finds expression through Naturally Appearing, through my writing on Substack, through books, gatherings, reflective dialogue, and occasional creative and symbolic projects.
-Themes explored include inseparability, identity, perception, fear, metaphor, conditioning, unconditional love, and the possibility that nothing stands outside the immediacy of lived experience.
+This exploration now finds expression through Naturally Appearing, my writing on Substack, books, gatherings, reflective dialogue, and occasional creative and symbolic projects.
+The themes I explore include inseparability, identity, perception, fear, conditioning, metaphor, unconditional love, and the possibility that nothing stands outside the immediacy of lived experience.

-None of this is offered as a conclusion.
-If anything, the years have brought an increasing appreciation for the mystery of what appears, the richness of ordinary human life, and the possibility that what is being sought may not be absent in the first place.
+None of this is offered as a final conclusion.
+If anything, the years have brought an increasing appreciation for the mystery of what appears, the richness of ordinary human life, and the possibility that what is being sought may never have been absent in the first place.

 Warm wishes,